h1hakz/Scout/README.md

 This tool has been optimized to find keywords in unencrypted files with extension.
 This tool also gives the freedom for users to add their on files extensions to exclude for searching.

-Scout can be used on Web application, Mobile and secure source code audit assessment for finding hardcoded credentails or sensitive information in files.
+Scout can be used on Web application, Mobile and secure source code audit assessment for finding hardcoded credentials or sensitive information in files.

 # Why use Scout ???

-We where trying to solve an issue and thougt why not automate it and so Scout was born.
+We were trying to solve an issue and thought why not automate it and so Scout was born.

 Scout is very fast, we optimized and made scout so fast that it can look for the keywords on the files within seconds or maybe less than that and can generate a consolidated report in csv format with all the details you want for your audit.